Samb30/Flam-Android-Assignment-Set-2/README.md

 ---

-### 🌟 Key Features

-- Fetches and saves weather data every 6 hours automatically in the background
-- Manual refresh option to update weather stats on demand
-- Displays temperature trends over the past 7 days with interactive graphs/lists
-- Detailed daily weather info available by clicking on specific days
-- Implements Clean Architecture with clear separation of concerns
-- Graceful error handling with user-friendly messages for network or database issues

----

 ### 🚀 How to Run

-1. Clone the repository:
+1. Clone the repository.
+2. Open in Android Studio.
+3. Build and run on an emulator or physical device.
+4. The app fetches mock weather data and updates every 6 hours automatically.
+5. Use the manual refresh button to trigger immediate updates.